pmiguelpinto90/ShiftDisplay/README.md

   array length must match display size.

   `dots`: array of bools initialized with the dot values to set, each bool is a dot on the display, from left to right;
-  true to show the dot, false to not show the dot;
+  true to show the dot, false to hide the dot;
   array length must match display size.

   `decimalPlaces`: quantity of digits following the decimal point;